wangenau/variational_mesh/docs/tutorial.rst

    >>> mol = gto.M(atom='O 0 0 0; H 0 0 0.95691; H 0.95691 0 -0.23987')
    >>> mf = dft.RKS(mol)

-Calling the function :func:`var_mesh` and overwriting the existing :class:`Grids` object will create the optimizes mesh for the calculation, that can be started afterwards.
+Calling the function :func:`var_mesh` and overwriting the existing :class:`Grids` object will create the optimized mesh for the calculation, that can be started afterward.

 .. code-block:: python